Applied Mathematics

 - Delay Differential Equation Model for G-Protein Pathway Dynamics

-- Mathematical Modeling of Protein Synthesis with Autoregulation
+- Dynamics of Protein Synthesis with Autoregulation: Computational Biology Approach

 - Mathematical Modeling of MAPK Dynamics and Signal Adaptation